MailTape/MailTape-v1/_posts/2019-04-28-Marble-Arch.md

 # MailTape's selection

 ## Marble Arch - Moonstruck
 _Anaïs G_: **"**At Marble Arch, I love everything!
 Its vaporous universe, its freshness, their labels where they are signed.
-I can only advise you even more when I listen to "Moonstruck" which is my favorite of his latest album.
+I can only tell you even more when I listen to "Moonstruck" which is my favorite of his latest album.
 A musical flight to infinity! **"**

 ## BadBadNotGood - Time Moves Slow feat Sam Herring
 _Anaïs G_: **"**As we repeat Sam Herring’s crooner voice, "Time Moves Slow"...
 This sums up my state of mind this Sunday morning.
 A mix of jazz, hip-hop and soul, only Badbadnotgood can do it.
 And even 4 years after its release, this song did not take a wrinkle and is one of the classics to have in its player.**"**